A wearable device that dynamically reflects your psycho-emotional

 individual baselines and remove high frequency noise.
 The signal is then

-amplified to reach the a voltage high enough to light up an LED.
-By
+amplified 100x to reach the a voltage high enough to light up an LED.

-setting the (+) inputs to the op amp close to V-, the output voltage of
+Using diodes to set the (+) inputs to the op amp about 1.6V above V-, the

 Below is a picture of the circuit on a breadboard.